RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/all_classification_models.rst

 Methods
 =======

 - **run()**: Prompts for parameter input, instantiates and runs all of the above models, and outputs their results.
-For each model, the accuracy, ROC-AUC, and execution time are reported.
+For each model, the accuracy, five-fold cross validation score, and execution time are reported.

 Accessor Methods
 ----------------